exasol/metabase-driver/doc/developer_guide/developer_guide.md

 ### Unsupported Datasets / Excluded Tests

-The Exasol driver does not the support loading the following datasets from the Metabase integration tests:
+Exasol does not support the `TIME` data type.
+That is why we can't load the following datasets from the Metabase integration tests:

 * `test-data-with-time`
 * `attempted-murders`

-That's why we exclude certain tests by patching the metabase sources with patch `scripts/exclude_tests.diff`.
+We exclude `TIME` related and other broken tests by patching the metabase sources with patch `scripts/exclude_tests.diff`.

 Script `run-integration-tests.sh` automatically applies this patch when file `$METABASE_DIR/target/patch_excluded_test_applied` does not exist.